apache/iceberg/site/docs/spark-quickstart.md

 ### Adding A Catalog

-Iceberg has several catalog back-ends that can be used to track tables, like JDBC, Hive MetaStore and Glue.
+Apache Iceberg provides several catalog implementations to manage tables and enable SQL operations.
 Catalogs are configured using properties under `spark.sql.catalog.(catalog_name)`.
-In this guide, we use JDBC, but you can follow these instructions to configure other catalog types.
+You can configure different catalog types, such as JDBC, Hive Metastore, Glue, and REST, to manage Iceberg tables in Spark.

+This guide covers the configuration of two popular catalog types:
+* JDBC Catalog
+* REST Catalog

 To learn more, check out the [Catalog](docs/latest/spark-configuration.md#catalogs) page in the Spark section.

+#### Configuring JDBC Catalog

+The JDBC catalog stores Iceberg table metadata in a relational database.

-This configuration creates a jdbc-based catalog named `local` for tables under `$PWD` and adds support for Iceberg tables to Spark's built-in catalog.
+This configuration creates a JDBC-based catalog named `local` for tables under `$PWD/warehouse` and adds support for Iceberg tables to Spark's built-in catalog.
+The JDBC catalog uses file-based SQLite database as the backend.

 === "CLI"